i-e-b/node-tree-surgeon/README.md

 #### Manipulation

-- [x] Prune -- remove subtrees by relationship kind
+- [x] Prune -- remove subtrees by relationship kind.
+Kind can be a string, or a `where` predicate on the relationship (an object with exact value matches)
-    - [x] PruneAfter -- remove subtrees by relationship kind, but keep the immediate children
+    - [x] PruneAfter -- remove subtrees by relationship kind, but keep the immediate children.
+Kind can be a string, or a `where` predicate
-    - [x] PruneAllBut -- remove subtrees that **don't** match a set of kinds
+    - [x] PruneAllBut -- remove subtrees that **don't** match a set of kinds.
+Supports only array of string kinds.
 - [x] Chop -- remove subtrees by data predicate
     - [x] ChopAfter -- remove subtrees by data predicate, but keep the matched children
     - [x] ChopByKind -- remove subtrees of a specified 'kind' by data predicate.
-Kind can be a string, or a `where` predicate on the relationship (an object with exact value matches)
+Kind can be a string, or a `where` predicate
     - [x] ChopChildless -- remove nodes which have no children (ie. leaves) by data predicate
     - [x] ChopNodesByIds -- remove nodes and their subtrees by their IDs
 - MergeUp -- remove a relationship and one node by merging data from child to parent.
 Subtree remains